Welcome to my blog! I thought I should post some things I come upon in my journey through dance.

 What we see on the stage is exactly that.
 It is a stage adaption of what the people dance.
 All Egyptians hired learned women entertainers, those educated in singing, music, poetry, and dance, for parities; the upper class had Awalim and the lower class had Ghawazi.
 The stage presentation began back to the early 19th century, and gains notoriety with icons like Samia Gamal and Tahia Carioka (among many others).
 Western dance elements were then slowly integrated in the dance at this time.

 The dance today is fun, playful, and a great low-impact activity for just about anyone.
 Dance itself is a not only great for the physical body, but for the spirit and mind as well.
-I teach a low-impact Egyptian Belly Dance class through Parks and Recreation in Moses Lake.
+I currently have free mini-tutorials on my Youtube page here.
 It’s like any other dance class.
 You use specific music, learn the movements, and gain a new skill.

 No, it’s not dirty.
-No, it’s not overly sexualized.
 Yes, you will have fun.
 See my CLASSES page for more information!